ByGregMarine/bygregmarine.com/content/blog/great-big-beautiful-tomorrow.md

 Most of the year, Florida can be quite warm and humid.
 And that is putting it nicely.
 The benefit to the Walt Disney World Resort is that they can remain open year round.
 With the heat, I have heard many people like the Carousel of Progress due to the air conditioning.
 With it being a 20 minute show, they enjoy getting out of the heat for a while.
 That is not the case for this guy!
 For me, it takes me through time from the turn of the 20th century right into the 21st century.

-To this day, Walt Disney's Carousel of Progress holds the record of the longest-running stage show in the history of American Theater.
-It is one of the oldest attractions at the Magic Kingdom and is also the oldest attraction at the Walt Disney Resort that had been touch by Walt Disney himself.
+To this day, Walt Disney's Carousel of Progress holds the record for the longest-running stage show in the history of American Theater.
+It is one of the oldest attractions at the Magic Kingdom and is also the only attraction at the Walt Disney World Resort that had been touch by Walt Disney himself.

 ## Act 1